hackclub/hackclub/workshops/python_turtle/README.md

 ### forward(*distance*)

-The forward() function moves the turtle *distance* a number of steps in the current direction.
+The forward() function moves the turtle *distance* several steps in the current direction.
 If the pen is down (see pendown() and penup()) a line will be drawn as the turtle moves forward.
 If *distance* is a negative number, the turtle will move backward.

 ### backward(*distance*)

-The backward() function moves the turtle *distance* number of steps in **opposite direction** the current direction.
+The backward() function moves the turtle *distance* several steps in **opposite direction** the current direction.
 If the pen is down (see pendown() and penup()) a line will be drawn as the turtle moves backward.
 If *distance* is a negative number, the turtle will move forward.

 ### right(*angle*)